 ‘In the first 40 patients identified not adhering to their medication, they identified over 1049 individual months of unused prescription items.’

-“The impact of the NHS CEP has been amazing for me!”
+“The impact of the NHS CEP has been amazing for me; I would not be where I am today without it.

 Looking to the future

-This pilot study has demonstrated the positive impact for patients, the environment, and the NHS from asking a simple screening question by community staff on routine visits.
-The teams next steps are to expand the project into different settings, to further PCN’s and explore publishing research.
+The pilot study demonstrated the positive impact for patients, the environment, and the NHS from asking a simple screening question by community staff on routine visits.
+The teams next steps are to expand the project into different settings, including further retirement villages, using the initial findings to scale this method.